microsoft/DataLineage/sparklin/Onboarding.md

 Onboarding is easy with just a few configurations in Synapse Spark Pool environment and taking code scripts from SparkLin Branch.
+Overall Steps looks like:

 • Upload the Jar “openlineage-spark:.jar” into the Synapse Spark Pool Packages.

 •	Add spark configurations related to open lineage in Synapse Spark Pool.

+•	Create a new storage account with a blob container name openlineage to have all json files uploaded and 2 azure table storage (EventMetadata and LineageDetails)

 •	Create the Azure Function App and add functions related to SparkLin.

-•	Create Event Grid Subscription for Blob Storage Account.

 •	Create Purview Collection where all lineage assets will reside.